 string json = File.ReadAllText(path); return JsonConvert.DeserializeObject<T>(

 And that’s it!
 With some helper functions (not shown here but available on our Github page), we can save and load the entire game state!

 In Mystery Queen, we largely used the same framework to save and load the game state.
 The main differences were the parameters saved by the components of the NPCs and other prefabs.
 In addition, besides the dynamic objects and Elise (the main character), Mystery Queen also has a global game state object (that is non-dynamic) that stores the state of quests and such, so the game state needs to be saved and loaded as well.

 We currently save the game state as json files for easier reading/debugging, but in the final version we will likely switch to a binary format.

 I hope you enjoyed this guide on how to save and load an open world game!
-Stay tuned for more Unity-related guides as we discuss other systems that we developed (and are developing) for Mystery Queen.
+Follow me on Twitter and/or Medium to stay tuned for more Unity-related guides as we discuss other systems that we developed (and are developing) for Mystery Queen.
 If you’re interested, you can also read my guide on creating a day-night cycle linked below: